doitintl/CloudBlaster/README.md

 Cloud Blaster helps you delete the unwanted resources in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.

-# TODO
-1. Bundle app in container, wqith scripts and instructions for running.

 # Compared to Safe Scrub

 [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier project that does the same thing.